 Honors College students take specially-designed courses that can be more challenging and they are expected to complete a thesis in their senior year.
 Honors College students who complete their thesis will graduate with honors.

 The Provost Scholars Program is designed to be a package of benefits to help students succeed and not an academic program.
 There is no requirement that Provost Scholars take particular classes or participate in any specific academic activities.

 If you have further questions about which program is right for you, please visit the Honors College and contact them to learn more.

-What if I joined the Honors College, but then later decide it’s not for me?
-Can I still be a Provost Scholar?
+If I joined the Honors College, but later decide it was not for me, can I still be a Provost Scholar?